dspsandbox/AD9958-real-time-RF-source/README.md

 # Introduction
 Please see [DSPsandbox/AD9958-real-time-RF-source](https://www.dspsandbox.org/AD9958-real-time-RF-source).
+# Python API and Examples
+The Python API is available by adding the *AD9958* folder into the working directory of your Python interpreter.
+A full documentation is available [here](https://dspsandbox.github.io/AD9958-real-time-RF-source/).

+Please refer to the provided [Examples](https://github.com/dspsandbox/AD9958-real-time-RF-source/tree/master/Examples) for a detailed implementation of the different functionalities of the AD9958.
+Note that when downloading the current repository the set of examples are ready to use (it is not necessary to move *AD9958* into the *Examples* folder).
 # Hardware
 * **AD9958 eval board**.
 Dual channel DDS with a DAC sampling rate of upt to 500 MHz.
 For further details please check the documentation on the [AD9958](https://www.analog.com/en/products/ad9958.html) and the [AD9958 evaluation board](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/eval-ad9958.html).